Breast cancer is an uncontrolled growth of breast cells. To better understand breast cancer, it helps to understand how any cancer can develop.

 Developing breast cancer is not your or anyone's fault.
 Feeling guilty, or telling yourself that breast cancer happened because of something you or anyone else did, is not productive.

-For more information about staging, please visit the Stages of Breast Cancer page.
+For more information about staging, please visit the Breast Cancer Stages page.